Mick Taylor: Personal life

 Taylor has been married twice and has two daughters.
 Chloe (born 6 January 1971) is a daughter by his first wife, Rose Millar (sister of Robin Millar).
 Taylor married Millar in 1975 after leaving the Stones, but the relationship was reportedly "in tatters" before long and resulted in divorce only a few years later.
 Taylor's daughter Emma was born from a short relationship with an American woman, Susan McMinamin, who sang backing vocals with Taylor's band on one occasion.
 Taylor is in a relationship with Marlies Damming.
-They live in Damming's home country of the Netherlands.
+They live in Damming's home country of the Netherlands in the village of Diever.